Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

 What’s Sophie’s most embarrassing date expertise?

 “I went for dinner on a date and we had camembert to begin.
-The date went effectively and I gave him a peck goodbye after I left.
+The date went nicely and I gave him a peck goodbye once I left.
 I obtained house and went in to take my make-up off and realised I had a little bit of cheese hanging down from the nook of my mouth.

 “I don’t know how I didn’t feel it and he hadn’t said anything to me!
 When I asked him about it he said he hadn’t wanted to embarrass me but I’d rather have known.
 I’m hoping my dates are a bit less cheesy in the Villa…”